SamSquare07/SamSquare07/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 The basics of C and Python.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything!I'm a pretty chill person :P
 - 📫 How to reach me: ...
 Discord : SamSquare#5760, Email : samdanisamin12@gmail.com
 - 😄 Pronouns: ...
 He / Him